 We serve approximately 8,000 apprentices and 3,800 employers in 10 regions across England and Wales.

-JTL holds contracts with the Skills Funding Agency in England and for Welsh Government funding in Wales and all our funding is reinvested in apprenticeship training.
+JTL holds contracts with the Education Skills Funding Agency in England and for Welsh Government funding in Wales and all our funding is reinvested in apprenticeship training.

 JTL has evolved to also provide a growing choice of professional development training for those already working within the industries.